HowdyKloudy/howdykloudy.github.io/content/en/blog/azure-function-app-swap-slot.md

     - az login --service-principal -u $ARM_CLIENT_ID -p $ARM_CLIENT_SECRET --tenant $ARM_TENANT_ID
     - az functionapp deployment slot swap -g "rgp-${Function_App_Name}-${Environment}" -n "${Function_App_Name}-${Environment}" --slot "$SLOT_NAME" --target-slot "production"
 ```
+- `swap-slot` is to swap the slot from blue to green

+## Summary

+Congratulations, you have successfully deployed the serverless solution with an additional slot.
+Now that you know the way to plan for the blue-green deployment.
+In my upcoming blog post, I have plans to cover the below

+🚀 Implement a DevOps way to handle the enhancements.
+🚀 Blue Green Deployment.